learn-co-curriculum/hs-social-media-recreation/README.md

-## Building A Social Media Clone
+## Recreating A Social Media App

 Many of your favorite social media applications follow similar patterns.
-Over the next several classes, you'll be working in groups to build your own social media clone using Fwitter as a guide.
+Over the next several classes, you'll be working in groups to recreate a social media app of your choosing using Fwitter as a guide.
 Choose an app that allows users to post content.
 Some examples:

 + Instagram
 + Snapchat